-Dr. Dimitrios Savvidis is currently a Seconded National Expert (SNE) at the European Commission, Directorate General of Climate Action (DG-CLIMA), Unit Transport C4, in Brussels Belgium.
+Dr. Dimitrios Savvidis is currently employed by the European Commission, Directorate General of Climate Action (DG-CLIMA), Unit Transport C4, in Brussels Belgium.
 He is responsible to develop and implement EU policy as regard the reduction of CO2 emissions from heavy duty road vehicles.
 This will involve assisting in the preparation of CO2 emissions simulation technology for heavy duty vehicles and drafting appropriate legislation to give effect to this simulation technology so that CO2 emissions may be monitored and verified.
 He's been also responsible for the research and development of VECTO simulation tool and its dissemination worldwide.
 He is also helping to further develop the Unit's understanding of the heavy duty vehicles industry and he’s been working closely with industry and other stakeholders such as Member State authorities and NGOs.
 Among other tasks he is managing one (or more) Commission funded projects relating to these tasks, preparing briefings, letters, attending meetings within the Commission or Council or European Parliament and giving presentations.

 Dr. Savvidis has been a Senior Lecturer and visiting Professor at University of Antwerp in Antwerp, Belgium.
 He was responsible to contribute to the teaching and provide the support to UG and PG students in the Mechanical/Automotive Engineering subject area within Faculty of Applied Engineering.
 He was mainly occupied to carry out high quality research, develop research programs, and produce publications at international journals and conferences.
 His main duties also involved participation in the administrative and collegiate activities in the School and University.
 He’s been participating in various Intensive Programs (IP) across Europe providing presentations in different topics.